NYC1809/ShopRotation-Remake/README.md

 ## What is the ShopRotation Plugin?

 "ShopRotation-Remake" is a minecraft spigot plugin to create community item goals for every member of the server.
+Please create a new [Issue](https://github.com/NYC_1809/ShopRotation-Remake/issues) if you want to request new features or functions!
+I'd be very happy about any feedback regarding this repository!

 ## Installation